basavesh/fact-eval/README.md

 to report: "For the moment, maybe constant time."
 The provided helper script, `run-all-10m.sh`, will run each test framework for 10 minutes while capturing output, as a convenience.

+#### Acknowledgements

+We thank the anonymous PLDI and PLDI AEC reviewers for their suggestions and insightful comments.